So you’ve created your account, customised your profile, and uploaded some fantastic card designs…but what now?

 Of course, if you don’t, then how can you ask anyone else to?
 But more importantly, once someone sees the quality and uniqueness of your card design in their own hands, they’re ten times more likely want to send them to their network!
 Send your cards to business contacts, bloggers, even your aunt on her birthday: the more you can send, the more people you’ll convince.

 Do you have any tips for getting started and getting seen?
-Share them with us here or tweet us 🙂
+Share them with us in the comments or tweet us 🙂

 Post adapted from Red Lemon Club.